 Over the past two decades, breakthrough scientific research by Colin Campbell, as documented in his book The China Study, and clinical medical experiences by many doctors including Dean Ornish, Caldwell Esselstyn, John McDougall, Joel Fuhrman, and Neal Barnard have shown that a diet consisting of whole foods which are plant-based, nutrient dense, and low-fat will help prevent and often reverse most of the degenerative diseases that are killing us, and becoming more and more expensive to treat through drugs and surgery.
 We should be able to live healthy and largely disease free lives until we are well into our 90's and even past 100 years of age.

 Health care reform in America is very important.
 Whatever reforms are enacted it is essential that they be financially responsible and that we have the freedom to choose our own doctors and the health care services that best suit our own unique set of lifestyle choices.
 We are responsible for our own lives and our own health.
 We should take that responsibility very seriously and use our freedom to make wise lifestyle choices that will protect our health.
-Doing so will enrich our personal lives and will help create a vibrant and sustainable American society.Taxonomy: health care reform
+Doing so will enrich our personal lives and will help create a vibrant and sustainable American society.Categories: health care reform

 I’m really excited to announce that Leonard Green & Partners has invested $425 million in Whole Foods Market (a 17% percent ownership).
 We are pleased that Leonard Green, one of the most experienced and successful investors in the retail industry, has decided to make such a significant investment in our company.
 We view this as a strong vote of confidence in our business model and our long-term growth prospects, despite the tough current economic environment.
 This equity infusion, combined with our strong cash flow from operations, gives us the financial flexibility to manage through these difficult times while continuing to prudently invest in our long-term growth as we remain committed to our mission and core values.
-For my further thoughts, check out this video.Taxonomy: investors
+For my further thoughts, check out this video.Categories: investors

 - February 2017 (1)